 “When it comes to Edelman, after him being Foxboro Forever, yeah, it would be kind of a gut punch or a slap in the face for fans of these parts for him to be like ‘Oh yeah, I’m going to go play in Tampa with Tom.’
 That would kind of suck,” Thompson said.

-“From his standpoint, though, purely thinking of it from his perspective. … You decide you want to come back and play, if you want to win, you go to Tampa.”
+“From his standpoint, though, purely thinking of it from his perspective. … You decide you want to come back and play, if you want to win you go to Tampa.”

-Edelman has done a good job of upholding his legacy and building his brand in retirement, thanks in large part to Brady.
+Edelman has done a good job of upholding his legacy and building his brand in retirement, thanks large in part to Brady.

 “I will say that if you do care about your image and you care about how you look around here, then yeah, maybe you do just stay retired,” Thompson laughed.
 “If you don’t want to go through the slings and arrows of it.”